Features

 2.)
 Increased industrialisation

-With ease of transporting goods and increased markets due to a new network of trading routes, more manufacturing and processing plants in other sectors such as agriculture, forestry, fishing and mining will naturally crop up.
+With the ease of transporting goods and increased markets due to a new network of trading routes, more manufacturing and processing plants in other sectors such as agriculture, forestry, fishing, and mining will naturally crop up.

 3.)
 Reduced cost of doing business

-Currently, the costs of transport for imported and exported goods in East Africa accounts for 40% of total cargo charges.
+Currently, the costs of transport for imported and exported goods in East Africa account for 40% of total cargo charges.

-With the new railway line, transport costs have dropped significantly owing to economies of scale since a single train has the capacity to haul 216 20-foot containers in a single trip, which would otherwise require the engagement of 108 trucks.
+With the new railway line, transport costs have dropped significantly owing to economies of scale since a single train can haul 216 20-foot containers in a single trip, which would otherwise require the engagement of 108 trucks.

-Besides, travel time has reduced while accidents and cargo pilferage common in road transport has been eliminated all which translate to lower cost of doing business.
+Besides, travel time has been reduced while accidents and cargo pilferage common in road transport have been eliminated which translates to a lower cost of doing business.

 RELATED: Negative effects of SGR on the Kenyan economy